“A history degree from Carroll teaches one to be a critical thinker and to learn from past experiences.”

 HI 271 History of Modern Latin America 3 credits

 A survey of the major trends in the political, social, economic and intellectual development of Latin America since independence.
 The primary focus will be on the histories of Mexico, Cuba, Chile, and Argentina, although examples from across the region will be studied.
-Fall semester, odd-numbered years.
+Offered at the discretion of the department.
 Fulfills the global diversity requirement.
-(NOTE: Due to scheduling needs, this class will be offered again in the spring of 2014.)

 HI 291 Modern African History 3 credits